Dovish ECB comments push down euro area yields | Business

 "It's the perfect timing to position for spread tightening," she said, anticipating that the ECB will continue bond buying at this quarter's pace during the third quarter.
 But the rally in German bonds failed to prevent a 15-year auction resulting in a technical failure, with bids of 1.83 billion euros falling short of Germany's 2.5 billion euro target, in the fourth such failure this year, according to Refinitiv IFR.

-Italy's 10-year yield fell 4 bps to 0.92%.
+Italy's 10-year yield fell 4.5 bps to 0.92%.
 It has declined nearly 20 basis points from May 20, in the biggest five-session falling streak since July 2020.
-The closely watched spread between Italian and German 10-year bond yields - effectively the risk premium on the Italian debt - was at 112 bps, compared with nearly 125 bps last week.
+The closely watched spread between Italian and German 10-year bond yields -- effectively the risk premium on Italian debt -- was at 112 bps, compared with nearly 125 bps last week.

 But the rally in German bonds failed to prevent a 15-year auction resulting in a technical failure, with bids of 1.83 billion euros falling short of Germany's 2.5 billion euro target, in the fourth such failure this year, according to Refinitiv IFR.
 Demand of 1.06-times the allotted amount - what remained after Germany's finance agency retained part of the target amount - was also a record low for a 15-year bond, a maturity first launched last May, according to data from the agency.

-"I think the rally in Bunds is quite strong, but maybe it was all a bit oversold," said Arne Petimezas, analyst at AFS Group.
+“It suggests that the recent rebound in bonds (and Bund) is not so much driven by a change of attitude toward fixed income as it is by technical factors,” said Antoine Bouvet, senior rates strategist at ING, referring to month-end flows which benefit bond markets as asset managers tend to rebalance their portfolios then.
 Elsewhere, Italy raised 4.75 billion euros from the reopening of a short-term bond and an inflation-linked bond due 2030.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)